 On your controller the step sequencer is available via the Step mode.
 The Step mode allows you to program the steps to be played by the focused Sound in the current Group.

-Press STEP to switch your controller to Step mode.
+- 1. Press STEP to switch your controller to Step mode. - 2.
+Move the 4-D encoder up or down to select a Sound.